PHP SDK

 Basic Configuration

-Initialize the Botbye client with your server-key (available inside your Project):
+Initialize the Botbye client with your server-key (available inside your Project) and a PSR-18 HTTP client:

 1